12dlabs/stories/fairy-tales/the-shoes-that-were-danced-to-pieces/README.md

-THERE was once upon a time a King who had twelve daughters, each one more beautiful than the other.
+There was once upon a time a King who had twelve daughters, each one more beautiful than the other.
 They all slept together in one chamber, in which their beds stood side by side, and every night when they were in them the King locked the door, and bolted it.
 But in the morning